codio/site/source/docs/specifics/laravel.html.md

 full_width: true
 ---

+[Laravel](http://laravel.com/) is a clean and classy framework for PHP web development.
+Freeing you from spaghetti code, Laravel helps you create wonderful applications using simple, expressive syntax.
+Development should be a creative experience that you enjoy, not something that is painful.
+Enjoy the fresh air.

 This tutorial shows you how to create a Laravel project and work with it in Codio.
-At the bottom, you will find a link that tells you how to deploy it to the FortRabbit PHP deployment platform for production.

 ##Create a Project